fonta-rh/two-node-toolbox-tnf/deploy/README.md

 ## Prerequisites

 ### AWS CLI
-You will need to have the AWS CLI configured and the `AWS_PROFILE` environment variable set.
+If you are using the EC2 hypervisor option you will need to have the AWS CLI configured and the `AWS_PROFILE` environment variable set.

 For getting and configuring the CLI: https://docs.aws.amazon.com/cli/